 Later, proceed to the Church of Our Lady of Immaculate Conception that has the 2nd largest church bell in Goa after Se Cathedral.
 Visit the Aguada Fort where you can witness the confluence of the Mandovi River and the Arabian Sea.
 Over the years, it lures its visitors with scenic landscapes, spectacular sea views, and awe-inspiring historic tales.
 Drive past Sinquerim Beach, Candolim Beach and Calangute Beach.
 Visit the Church of Mae de Deus in Saligao, Goa.
 This pristine white-painted Church built-in 1873 is one of the finest examples of the Neo-Gothic style of architecture.
 Drive past Baga beach and Anjuna beach.
 Visit the Vagator Beach and close to the Vagator Beach is the 17th-century Chapora Fort overlooking the Chapora River.
 It is known for its mesmerizing sunset views in the evening.

-Day 10 is free at leisure or you can visit the bazaars of Goa like the Anjuna Flea Market, Mapusa Market that offer eclectic goods.
+Day is free at leisure or you can visit the bazaars of Goa like the Anjuna Flea Market, Mapusa Market that offer eclectic goods (Transport not included for this day).

 After breakfast, you will check-out from the hotel and get transferred to the airport for your onward journey